HailtheWhale/Construct_Robotics_Courses/README.md

 The link to the website for these exercises is: [Construct Robotics](https://app.theconstructsim.com/).

-NOTE: To do this yourself, you WILL need a subscription to the website.
+NOTE: To do this yourself, you **WILL** need a subscription to the website.
+This is to ensure that under the hood Gazebos or background files are there and running.
 Demos of what the code is supposed to do is either provided with snapshots or videos.
 In the case of videos being too large for Github, a Youtube link is provided instead.

 ## File Organization
 The files indicated are organized based on the course structure of the Construct website: [Construct Robotics](https://app.theconstructsim.com/).